StevenEi/Project-03-TailorThrift/readme.md

 6. [Licensing](#licensing)

 ## Installation Information
-Install the npm registry using "npm install" in the console and then install any desired packages by typing "[package name] install".
-This project utilizes a variety of npm packages which will need to be installed prior to use, type "npm i" in the appropriate folder location to install them.
+Install the NPM registry using the "npm run install" script in the console.
+This project uses a variety of NPM packages such as stripe, bootstrap, nodemailer and JWT.
+Please see the package.json files for exhaustive lists.

-No additional installation information is necessary.

 ## Usage
 This application is a text editor that runs in the browser.
 The project utilizes code techniques to display data persistence as it will function offline.